MicrosoftDocs/azure-stack-docs/AKS-Hybrid/support-policies.md

 As an AKS hybrid user, you have limited customization and deployment options.
 However, you don't need to worry about or manage Kubernetes cluster control plane and installation directly.
 Base infrastructure-as-a-service (IaaS) cloud components, such as compute or networking components, allow you access to low-level controls and customization options.

 By contrast, AKS hybrid provides a turnkey Kubernetes deployment that gives you the common set of configurations and capabilities you need for your cluster.
 With AKS hybrid, you get a partially managed control plane.
 The control plane contains all of the components and services you need to operate and provide Kubernetes clusters to end users.
-All Kubernetes components are maintained by Microsoft.
+Microsoft maintains all Kubernetes components.

 Microsoft maintains the following components through the management cluster and the associated virtual machine base images: